A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: From Higher-Order Rewriting to BFF and Back

 \begin{theorem} A type-2 functional \( \aTTFunc \) is in \defName{\( \bffT \)} if and only if there exists a finite orthogonal STRS \( \trs \) such that the distinguished symbol \( \funF \) computes \( \aTTFunc \) in \( \trs \) and \( \rules \) admits a polynomially bounded \cs{} interpretation. \end{theorem}

-We prove this result in two parts.
+Note that the polynomial bound \emph{only} refers to the cost-size interpretation for \( \funF \).
+Indeed, except for \( \bito \), \( \biti \), \( \nil \), and \( \consInfix \) there are no requirements on the interpretations for other symbols.
+We will prove this result in two parts.
 First, we prove soundness in Section~\ref{sec:soundness} which states that every type-2 functional computed by an STRS as above is in \( \bffT \).
 Then in Section~\ref{sec:completeness} we prove completeness, which states that every functional in \( \bffT \) can be computed by such an STRS\@.
 In order to simplify proofs, we only consider type-2 functions of rank (1,1).
 We claim that the results can be easily generalized, but the proofs become more tedious when handling multiple arguments.